22 expert informed metrics for SaaS Head of Finance

 Expert contributor: Susan Luo

-Reactivation MRR is the total amount of recurring revenue generated from reactivated customers who had previously canceled services and have resumed a subscription within the current tracking period.
+Reactivation MRR is recurring revenue from customers who previously cancelled service and returned within the current tracking period.

 SaaS Magic Number